-Antitrust enforcement in the pharmaceutical sector has continued steadily in 2011.
-In 2011 and until March 2012 the Italian Competition Authority imposed fines on pharmaceutical producers for alleged antitrust violations in two cases (Case A415 - Sapec Agro/Bayer-Helm of 28 June 2011 and Case A431 - Ratiopharm/Pfizer of 11 January 2012).
+On 29 January 2013, the Council of State confirmed the Italian Competition Authority's decision of 28 June 2011 in Case A415 - Sapec Afro/Bayer-Helm, fining Bayer CropScience Srl for abusive conduct aimed at preventing other companies from accessing the results of two toxicological studies concerning the active principle Fosetil.
+The Italian Competition Authority's decision had been previously annulled by the Administrative Court of Lazio on 16 May 2012 on pharmaceutical producers for alleged antitrust violations in two cases (Case A415 - Sapec Agro/ Bayer-Helm of 28 June 2011 and Case A431 - Ratiopharm/Pfizer of 11 January 2012).
 In addition, the scope of the intervention of the Italian Competition Authority has widened.
-The Italian Competition Authority recently found that life-cycle management strategies may be anti-competitive when they delay the market entry of equivalent generic drugs after patent coverage had expired (Case A431 - Ratiopharm/Pfizer of 11 January 2012).
+The Italian Competition Authority recently found that life-cycle management strategies may be anti-competitive when they delay the market entry of equivalent generic drugs after patent coverage had expired (Case A431 - Ratiopharm/Pfizer of 11 January 2012, annulled by the Administrative Court of Lazio judgment No. 2467/2012).